jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 I am working out the idea here as I go along.
 The explanations may need to be redone in the future.

-It must be mentioned, that the method of automatic containment described here, applies to unary references, and not to objects referring to each other in a dual relation.
+It might be mentioned, that the method of automatic containment described here, applies to unary references, and not to objects referring to each other in a dual relation.
 The notation for dual relations, and the notation of automatic containment described here, just *do not match* yet, unfortunately.
-In the future it must be further worked out how to best turn them into a single notation.
+In the future it might be further worked out how to best turn them into a single notation.

 ### A slice of referential structure